DenisUstinov/envdb/README.md

 * bool: Boolean value for the variable.
 * dict: Dictionary value for the variable.
 * i: Incremental value for the variable.
 The step value can be specified (default: 1).
-* get_variable(name)
+* get_var(name)

 Retrieves the value of the specified environment variable.

-If the variable was created using create_variable, it returns the stored value.
+If the variable was created using set_var, it returns the stored value.
 If the variable exists in the environment, it returns the value from the environment.
 If the variable doesn't exist, it returns None.
 _process_increment_variable(name, step=1)